ojones/blog/content/relics/microsoft.md

 Well I worked on the msn.com tour, the Windows 7 registration page, and Office 2010 registration page.

 Flash, localization, Rackspace.
 Those were good days (wait, were they).
-I was still a new developer but my websites were getting six figure hits.
+I was still a new developer but my websites were getting seven figure hits.